 Museums sometimes offer traineeships for assistant curators, and Creative Skillset advertises trainee placements for animation, film, games design, TV and visual effects (VFX).

 Jobs are advertised on university careers service vacancy lists.
 Creative Opportunities, the University of the Arts London’s jobs and internships website, is open to public access and is particularly useful.
 The careers and employability service at the University for the Creative Arts job and internship board is also worthwhile.
 In addition, you can find vacancies on company websites and through organisations such as the Arts Council England jobs site and specialist websites such as Design Week.

 To increase your chances of finding work or to move towards self-employment, you could consider showcasing your work on websites such as Hiive, or create your own website where you can show an online portfolio.
-At the Chartered Society of Designers (CSD), you can post your CV and add your details to 'Find a Designer' to market yourself.
 Writing a blog to communicate your ideas and feature your designs can be effective, particularly for fashion design.